jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

                     end
                     if not winstance.line then
                         print("missing 'line' in winstance:", winstance.name)
                     end
+                    if winstance.rh_ix and not winstance.semantics then
+                        -- print(inspect(winstance))
+                        print("instance has rh_ix but no semantics:", winstance.name)
+                    end
+                    if winstance.xalt and not winstance.semantics then
+                        print("instance has xalt but no semantics:", winstance.name) end
                     for field,_ in pairs(winstance) do
                         if not winstance_field_census_expected[field] then